-2020 2019
+2021 2020

 \$ \$

-Balance at beginning of the year -109 -17,821
+Balance at beginning of the year -109 -109

-Transfer in - 17,712
+Transfer in 109 -

 Increase in provision recognised in the net result - -

 Increase in provision recognised in net result - Contractual receivables - -

-Balance at end of the year -109 -109
+Balance at end of the year - -109

 The Board applies the AASB 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for contractual receivables.
-This is the first year that this standard has been applied; due to the immaterial effect, prior period figures have not been reinstated.
 To measure the expected credit losses, receivables have been grouped based on shared credit risk characteristics and the days past due.
-The expected loss rates are based on the payment profiles of sales over a period of 24 months before 31 December 2020 and the corresponding historical credit losses experienced within this period excluding extraordinary items.
+The expected loss rates are based on the payment profiles of sales over a period of 24 months before 31 December 2021 and the corresponding historical credit losses experienced within this period excluding extraordinary items.
 The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.

-No adjustment has been made to increase the provision recognised in the net result for the 2020 year due to the mitigating factors in place.
+No adjustment has been made to increase the provision recognised in the net result for the 2021 year due to the mitigating factors in place.
 The debts are bound by lease agreements which include lease default mechanisms which are yet to be exercised due to the relief programs in place.
 The rent relief program (see note 2.1) and subsequent Alpine Support Grants administered by the Department of Jobs, Precincts and Regions (DJPR) have assisted siteholders in paying their debts.
-The DJPR funds were transferred to siteholders at the end of 2020, and into early 2021.
-The start of 2021 has seen the majority of these debts extinguished.
-The Board passed a Coronavirus Financial Hardship policy during 2020 that allows siteholders to enter into payment plans for site rent and service charges.
-Debts that were not extinguished with the payment of the DJPR grants have entered in these plans in early 2021.
-The impacts of COVID-19 throughout 2021 will be monitored and a provision modified if needed, after other options including default mechanisms under the lease are exercised.
+The Board passed a Coronavirus Financial Hardship policy during 2020 that allows siteholders to enter into payment plans for site rent and service charges with this policy continuing through the 2021 Financial Year.
+The impacts of COVID-19 throughout 2022 will be monitored and a provision modified if needed, after other options including default mechanisms under the lease are exercised.